jhwangit128/project2/README.md

 ### UNSOLVED PROBLEMS

 + Add a shipping cart that allow users to purchase the products.
 + Adding an administrator who has the authority to edit and delete certain parts.
 + Auto login after signing up.
++ Fixing "Commenting" platform

 ### SOURCES USED